Infographic of NBN Speed Tiers: Features, Pros & Cons

 Should I consider upgrading if I’m experiencing poor speeds?

-If you find that your current internet speeds are not meeting your needs – especially during peak hours – upgrading to a faster NBN tier could be a good move.
-It can reduce buffering and improve your overall internet experience.
+If you find that your current internet speeds are not meeting your needs (especially during peak hours), upgrading to a faster NBN tier could be a good move.
+It can reduce buffering and can contribute to a higher-speed internet connection whenever you need it.

-What is the typical range of speeds for each NBN tier?
+What is the typical range of speeds for each NBN network tier?

 Typical evening speeds vary across tiers, with lower tiers like NBN 12 seeing speeds as low as 0-8 Mbps during congestion, while higher tiers like NBN 100 can provide speeds of 60-85 Mbps.
 It’s important to look at these averages when choosing your plan.